Oradour-sur-Vayres

 Oradour-sur-Vayres (/fr/; Orador (de Vairas)) is a commune in the Haute-Vienne department in the Nouvelle-Aquitaine region in west-central France.

 History

 Oradour-sur-Glane massacre

-The Oradour-sur-Glane massacre occurred based on erroneous intelligence indicating that villagers were said to be providing food and shelter to the maquis, but this was in fact Oradour-sur-Vayres.
+The Oradour-sur-Glane massacre occurred based on erroneous intelligence indicating that villagers of the nearby village of Oradour-sur-Glane were providing food and shelter to the maquis, but that in fact happened in Oradour-sur-Vayres.